FLHDE/freelancer-hd-character-models/README.md

 * Props

 All original textures have been upscaled by 400% using [ESRGAN](https://github.com/xinntao/ESRGAN), so 256x256 becomes 1024x1024, etc. The upscaling technology has allowed the quality of the textures to be improved without affecting their original look.

+**N.B.
+You may not notice the difference during general gameplay unless you're playing in a high resolution or viewing the characters up close**